 Outpacing the other herbs by a long shot, echinacea (Echinacea spp.) sales rose 95 percent (!!) in 2013, and it’s now a $28 million industry!
 (2) Why the surging popularity in this magnificently attractive flower?
 Because echinacea benefits our health and well-being like few plants on the planet.

+What is echinacea and what is it used for?
 Echinacea is a native North American coneflower that was discovered and used as a traditional herbal remedy for more than 400 years by the Great Plains Indian tribes.
-Technically classified as an herb, several species of the Echinacea plant are used to make medicine from its flowers, leaves and roots.
+Technically classified as an herb, several species of the echinacea plant are used to make medicine from its flowers, leaves and roots.

 Many of Echinacea’s chemical constituents are, in fact, powerful immune system stimulators and can provide a significant therapeutic value.
 A few that you’re probably familiar with are essential oils, flavonoids, inulin, polysaccharides and vitamin C. (3)

 The University of Maryland Medical Center also reports that the portion of the plant that grows above ground is the most effective.
 Interestingly, in Germany, dietary herbs are regulated by the government, and above ground parts of the Echinacea purpurea species are actually approved as natural remedies for urinary tract infections, upper respiratory tract infections, colds and slow-healing wounds.
 (4)